its-jefe/GitHub-README-Generator/README.md

 1. Run "node index.js" to begin using the application.

-2. You will be taken through a series of prompts... answer them in as much detail as possible and voila!
+2. You will be taken through a series of prompts...
+    * Answer them in as much detail as possible.
+    * If a section does not apply to you, leave it blank <br>
+    and the generator will not include that section

+3. Voila!
 A readme file is generated in the distribution folder.

 <b>Installation and Usage Demo Video:</b>
 https://youtu.be/5GRvfMNTn4g